QuinteroDev/PowerBI_DataAnalysis/Readme.md

 I formulated a "Dates" table using DAX's Calendar function, incorporating month names and numbers for sorting purposes within visualizations.

-## Visualize your results and your analysis
+## Visualize results and analisis.

 In the report view, I concealed columns not utilized to streamline the interface.
 I crafted five visualizations: